The Simplicity of Physical Laws: Epistemic Fundamentality

-Why think it is a \textit{fundamental} epistemic guide that is not justified further?
-I think a compelling argument can be made by its vindication of induction (\$4.1).
-The viability of induction is indispensable to scientific practice and nomic realism.
-We can make a transcendental argument that, since without believing in induction we would not be able to do science, we have to believe in induction.
-By Hume's argument we know that it is impossible to provide a non-circular justification of induction.
-Deductive and probabilistic justifications of induction would require premises that can be learnt only through induction.
-Therefore, whatever justification we offer for induction would not completely satisfy the skeptic.
-We have to start somewhere by making some fundamental posits that clarify how and why induction works.
+Why should we regard simplicity as a fundamental epistemic guide that requires no further justification?
+One compelling argument is its role in vindicating induction (\S4.1).
+Inductive reasoning about physical reality is essential to both scientific practice and nomic realism.
+We can make a transcendental argument: since science presupposes induction, we must accept its epistemic rationality.
+However, as Hume famously observed, induction lacks a non-circular justification: any attempt to justify it deductively or probabilistically ultimately relies on premises that themselves require induction.
+Thus, no justification can fully satisfy the skeptic.
+At some point, we must adopt fundamental epistemic principles that explain how and why induction works.

-I suggest that PNS is a good candidate for such a fundamental posit.
-If we are rational to believe that physical laws are reasonably simple, we can assume that they are completely uniform in space and time or else provide a simple rule that specifies how they change over space or time.
-We can discover, using standard scientific methodology, physical laws and the natural phenomena that follow from them.
-PNS is at the correct level of generality and makes the right connections to symmetries, time-dependence, laws, and explanation.
-It is hard to see what else can justify induction that strikes a better balance.
-(Similar arguments can be made based on considerations of scientific methodology (\S4.4) and explanation (\S4.5).)
+I suggest that PNS is a good candidate for such a fundamental posit, though it need not be the only one (see footnote \#26.)
+If we are rational in believing that physical laws are relatively simple, we can reasonably assume that they are either uniform across space and time or else provide a simple rule that specifies how they change.
+Using standard scientific methodology, we can then discover physical laws and the natural phenomena they govern.

-For epistemological foundationalists, PNS may seem too strong.
-But it is worth remembering that we already need many similar principles, regarding the veridicality of perception, and absence of an evil demon, etc. PNS is just another foundational principle that we need to succeed in our epistemic lives.